breadli428/eth-computational-models-of-motion/Readme.md

 A *constant gravity* is applied on each Boid.

+> You are free to choose different initialization methods as required.

+This feature is realized in the function `TVStack freefall(TVStack positions_temp)`.

 ### Seperation

 A slidebar will pop up and you can change affecting range of the behavior.

 If two Boids have a distance smaller than the range defined above, a repulsive force that is *inversely proportional to the square of the distance* will be applied.
 In order to generate a mild force feedback and reduce overshoot, an offset term is considered in the force formulation.

+This feature is realized in the function `TVStack separation(TVStack positions_temp)`.

 ### Alignment